Email marketing for freelancers and agencies

 - Be yourself.
 The best freelancer emails are personal and conversational.
 Write like you’re emailing a colleague, not writing ad copy.

 - Don’t sell in every email.
-Alternate between sharing useful content, showing your work, and making soft offers.
-If every email is a sales pitch, people will tune out.
+Alternate between useful content, showing your work, and soft offers.
+If every email is a pitch, people tune out.

 - Be consistent.
-Once a quarter is the minimum.
-Monthly is ideal.
-Whatever frequency you choose, stick with it.
+Once a quarter is the minimum; monthly is ideal.
+Whatever you choose, stick with it.

 - Show, don’t tell.
-Include visuals of your work whenever possible.
-A screenshot, a photo, or a before-and-after speaks louder than a paragraph of text.
+Include visuals of your work.
+A screenshot, a photo, or a before-and-after says more than a paragraph.

-- Include a clear but soft CTA.
-“Reply to this email if you’d like to chat” works better than aggressive calls to action.
+- Use a clear but soft CTA.
+“Reply to this email if you’d like to chat” beats aggressive calls to action.

 - Time it well.
-Tuesdays and Wednesdays tend to work well for B2B emails.
-Our guide on the best time to send has more specifics.
+Tuesdays and Wednesdays tend to work well for B2B.
+Our guide on the best time to send has more.

 Perfect for: